-A forumla for the desired $f(z)$ can be derived by combining standard properties of the Dirichlet-Multinomial distribution (our finite dimensional model prior on $z$) with results from the work of \citet{ant74} on the marginals of the Dirichlet process.
-In each case the probabilities of a given labelling sequence depends not on its ordering, but rather on its vector of per-label counts.
-Using Antoniak's system of writing $C(m_1,m_2,\ldots,m_{n_\mathrm{tot}})$ as the set of labellings with $m_1$ unique elements, $m_2$ pairs, etc., we have wherever $\sum_{i=1}^{n_\mathrm{tot}}m_i \le k$,
+A formula for the desired $f(z)$ can be derived by combining standard properties of the Dirichlet-Multinomial distribution (our finite-dimensional model prior on $z$) with results from the work of \citet{ant74} on the marginals of the Dirichlet process.
+In each case the probability of a given labeling sequence depends not on its ordering, but rather on its vector of per-label counts.
+Using Antoniak's system of writing $C(m_1,m_2,\ldots,m_{n_\mathrm{tot}})$ as the set of labelings with $m_1$ unique elements, $m_2$ pairs, etc., we have wherever $\sum_{i=1}^{n_\mathrm{tot}}m_i \le k$,

-where $x^{[j]}$ denotes the rising factorial function as per Proposition 3 of \citet{ant74}.
+where $x^{[j]}$ denotes the rising factorial function as per Proposition~3 of \citet{ant74}.
 For our case of $\alpha=1$ and $M=1$ this reduces to